A Sample of Our Work

 If you have a particular service that you need to be done to your machine please let us know and we will do what we can to help you.

 If you like to see what we are working on, check us out on Facebook or see some of our passed work posted on Instagram.

 How to ship a pachinko machine

-When packing the machine for shipping remove the glass if any (Plexiglass is ok to ship), please make sure the box is sturdy and that there is plenty of cushioning, especially around the plastic tray on the front and the plastic tray on the back.
+When packing the machine for shipping remove the glass if any (Plexiglass is OK to ship), also remove machine from any cabinet it maybe installed in.
+Down load and fill out the Pachinko Work Sheet form and in-clued with machine.
+Please make sure the box is sturdy and that there is plenty of cushioning, especially around the plastic tray on the front and the plastic tray on the back.
 There should be no empty space in your box; otherwise the machine will bounce around inside the box during shipment.
 Completely fill it with Styrofoam peanuts, wrap with bubble wrap or sturdy packaging paper.
 If you can’t find one box that is big enough, you can try the following method: open the top of one box.
 Place the machine standing up in the box diagonally, with the top flaps up.
 Fill the box with packing material.
 Take another box and slide it down and over the first box.
 Tape it all together.